thiyagaraj/gcloudsdkwall/README.md

 # gcloudsdkwall
-A simple container image to hold the gcloud environment/credentials config in a shared environment
+A simple container image to hold the gcloud SDK environment/credentials config in a shared environment